by Shawn P. Quigley Evolution of Motivational Theories

 Achievement, Affiliation and Power

 There are three sections to McClelland’s theory: Achievement, Affiliation, and Power (McClelland, 1995).
 Achievement refers to how people have different levels of achievement they desire and they seek an objective equivalent to their need for achievement.
 Affiliation refers to the individual’s desire to be associated with and/or accepted by a specific group.
 Typically a group that has the majority of members with a similar level of desired achievement as they perceive themselves as having.
 Power has two sub-categories for this theory: Personal and Institutional.
-Personal … Continue reading
+Personal power … Continue reading